-Earp Gillam Bond Store Precinct (under consideration to amend listing)
+Earp Gillam Bond Store, Russell Warehouse and railway siding (under consideration to amend)

 Item details

-Name of item: Earp Gillam Bond Store Precinct (under consideration to amend listing)
+Name of item: Earp Gillam Bond Store, Russell Warehouse and railway siding (under consideration to amend)

 Type of item: Complex / Group